-BIBL 4313 Early Foundations in Christian History: Paul's Journey's 3 Credit Hours
+BIBL 4313 Early Foundations in Christian History: Paul's Journeys

 This course in an inquiry into the life and missionary journeys of Paul as it pertains to his ministry in Greece and Italy.
 Special attention will be given to his historical presence and ministry in the regions of Corinth, Athens, and Rome as the student is provided with a biblical and archaeological "hands on experience."